HovhannesMarg/my-website/README.md

 new edit
 updated locally

-## Repository purpose
+## Repository Purpose

-this is change that conflicts
+this file is a readme file
+osidfosidosi
+sdpspoidis